Catalog Year: 2021-2022

-Students are strongly encouraged to focus four of their elective courses (12 credits) in one of the concentrations which follow, chosen to suit their interests and career objectives.
+Students are strongly encouraged to focus four of their elective courses (12 credits) in a concentration.
 Students who choose a concentration will complete one remaining elective.

 Students can focus 12 of their 15 elective credits to complete a 12-credit concentration.

 Students who graduate with honors in sociology may apply 3 credits of honors coursework to their selected concentration where appropriate and with prior written approval of the undergraduate director.

 The focus is on inequalities, such as those of race, class, and sex, and on the manner in which such inequalities become structurally rooted in a society.
 The emphasis is on understanding the rise of the struggle for human rights, democracy, and various social movements that have sought to reverse these inequalities through protests, demonstrations, counterorganizations, and the ballot.
 This concentration is appropriate for students who seek careers in social justice organizations, social services, or teaching, and those who wish to participate in social and political movements.